PojavLauncherTeam/PojavLauncher/README.md

 ## About this branch
 - This branch attempt to migrate AndroidX to the launcher.
-- Unable to build after migrate.
+- Status: Unable to build after migrate.